Group Leaders How To Incorporate Your Group

 Resource information to help incorporating the group.

-(www.irs.gov) Is the site for the IRS.
+- The site for the IRS is www.irs.gov.
 You can look at and print any form the IRS offers.
 There is a page of FAQ, as well as you can order forms sent to you.

-You may email me (Mike Flowers) at firstname.lastname@example.org if you have any questions.
+- You may email me (Roger Smith) at firstname.lastname@example.org if you have any questions.